gapost/qdaq/README.md

 - A scripting interface based on Javascript and QtScript
 - A complete application for executing and debugging QDaq scripts

+Main repo is at https://gitlab.com/qdaq/qdaq.
+Github repo is a copy for visibility.

 Documentation can be found at https://gapost.github.io/qdaq